chicio/chicio.github.io/_posts/2020-10-19-swift-package-manager-resources.md

 ---

-In the last weeks I started to work again on my [ID3TagEditor](/2018/05/07/born-id3tageditor-mp3id3tagger.html "id3tag id3 id3tageditor") swift package.
-Before starting to add new interesting feature (do you wanna see the roadmap? check the [kanban board](https://github.com/chicio/ID3TagEditor/projects/1 "ID3TagEditor projects") or the [milestones](https://github.com/chicio/ID3TagEditor/milestones)) I did the usual upgraded of build tools released in the new Xcode 12.
-One of the interesting new feature released in the latest version of the Swift tools (version 5.3) is the ability to bundle resources with a Swift package.
-Before this release to bundle resources in our Swift package you had to use weird tricks and hackings.
-So let's see how you can add the suppport for bundling resource by taking my ID3TagEditor library as example.
+In the last weeks I started to work again on my [ID3TagEditor](/2018/05/07/born-id3tageditor-mp3id3tagger.html "id3tag id3 id3tageditor") library.
+Before starting to add new interesting feature (do you wanna see the roadmap? check the [kanban board](https://github.com/chicio/ID3TagEditor/projects/1 "ID3TagEditor projects") or the [milestones](https://github.com/chicio/ID3TagEditor/milestones)) I did the usual upgrade to the latest build tools released in the new Xcode 12.
+One new interesting feature included in this release ( Swift tools version 5.3) is the ability to bundle resources with a Swift package.
+Before this release to bundle resources in a Swift package you had to use weird tricks and hackings.
+So let's see how you can add the suppport for bundling resources by using my ID3TagEditor library as example.
-Specifically, I will show you how I can execute all my test suite, including some acceptance tests that uses mp3 resources to check the correctness of the ID3 tag added by ID3TagEditor.
+Specifically, I will show you how I can execute all my test suite, including some acceptance tests that uses mp3 and images resources to check the correctness of the ID3 tag added by ID3TagEditor.

 #### Implementation